Talking about women and fashion in Romania with Laura Chiriță, a young talented fashion designer

 What do you do in life, since when and why?

-I am into fashion since I can remember, because I love the power of clothes and because of my grandmother who was a seamstress and taught me a lot about fabrics and tailoring.
-But I started working as a professional fashion designer with a business, a studio and a website a year ago, after graduating my masters in fashion design.
+Laura Chiriță: I am into fashion since I can remember.
+I love the power of clothes.
+And my grandmother who was a seamstress taught me a lot about fabrics and tailoring.
+But I started working as a professional fashion designer with a business, a studio and a website a year ago.
+In 2016, after graduating my masters in fashion design.

 How’s Romania standing at the chapter “fashion design”?

-Romania is definitely improving in the fashion design market because every year new designers come up with fresh ideas and Romanian women become more and more interested in buying clothing made in Romania, with a unique authentic design, produced in limited series.
+Laura Chiriță: Romania is definitely improving in the fashion design market.
+Every year new designers come up with fresh ideas.
+And Romanian women become more and more interested in buying clothing made in Romania, with a unique authentic design, produced in limited series.
 Fast fashion brands offer them uniforms and they no longer necessarily reflect their personal tastes.

 What fashion style do Romanian women like?